 - Operations manager – 7.97 lakhs

 Best MBA courses list

-Masters in Business Administration remains one of the most sought-after courses all over the world.
+Master in Business Administration remains one of the most sought-after courses all over the world.
 There are many reasons attributed to this popularity.
-Its wide range of application in businesses all across the field and a platform for people seeking a career change are some of the main reasons.
+Its wide range of applications in businesses all across the field and its platform for people seeking a career change are some of the main reasons.

 - INSEAD, Paris (France)

 - HEC, Paris (France)

 - Booth School of Business, University of Chicago (USA)